 3. Muang Sing Museum

 The Muang Sing museum is located near the center of town, making it a great starting point for exploring the city’s rich cultural heritage.
 The museum was once the home of Phanya Sekong, also referred to as the “Little Prince”, in the 20th century – he was a lord who ruled over the area.
-Due to its age the building has worn down but it was since restored in 2005.
-Inside you can see many relevant pieces and artefacts, such as weaponry and pieces originating from the local ethnic groups.
+Due to its age, the building has worn down but it was since restored in 2005.
+Inside you can see many relevant pieces and artifacts, such as weaponry and pieces originating from the local ethnic groups.
 Entrance costs 5000 kip as well as an additional 5000 kip if you would like to watch a film concerning the Akha tribe.

 4. Visit the Yao Village

 We visited the Yao village, an ethnic group in Laos which prides themselves on their amazing, handmade Yao costumes.
 We visited the handicraft center and the Yao people let us try their work!
 The clothes for women consist of a turban and a long robe in either black or blue, laced together with a sash typically featuring an embroidered design.
 Bushy red yarn is also sewn on to the front and back of the costume, one of the main motifs of their work.
 The clothes of men are a bit more simple, with a loose jacket still featuring the red yarn and embroideries, coupled with dark trousers.
-The costumes were quite pretty, and it’s intricate designs and handiwork make evident just how skilled the Yao people are when in comes to dyeing and decorating fabrics.
+The costumes were quite pretty, and it’s intricate designs and handiwork make evident just how skilled the Yao people are when it comes to dyeing and decorating fabrics.

 5. Visit the Akha Village